-(Guest Post by Kelli Space – of Gawker fame)
+(Article today by Kelli Space – of Gawker fame)

 I thought I knew stress back in high school, when my concerns revolved around spats with friends, looking like a TOTAL Loser for shopping at certain stores, and not being allowed to drive Mom’s minivan when I’d already promised everyone I’d get us all to the movies.

 I even thought I knew stress during college at Northeastern University when term papers, research, and various other assignments took over most of my time.
 Confrontations multiplied with the growing number of people I encountered, combined with the familiar existential question, “What do I want to DO with my life?”

 Turns out stress and I wouldn’t be formally introduced until 2009.

 From the moment I signed my first binding agreement with loan monster Sallie Mae, I’d kept a tally of the ever-increasing number I was borrowing in the back of my mind.
 Some days it would freak me out, but most of the time I figured I would get a firm grasp on the situation when the time was right — whatever that means.
 Again, I had other things to be concerned about – like, my roommate leaving her bowl of last night’s macaroni and cheese on the counter!
 Bigger problems, you know?
 By the time I graduated in 2009, the number tying me to Sallie Mae for the next 30 years was $200,000.

 Some days I couldn’t sleep, I cried, I looked for reassurance, I sought advice – I always came up empty, as no one really knew what to say.
 I don’t blame them; how do you tell someone they’ve already made severely poor choices, by the age of 23?
 The total amount of $200,000 was jaw-dropping and it still amazes me that it didn’t stun me the way it stunned everyone else.